-Program Requirements: Applicants to the Ophthalmology Assistant Associate of Applied Science Program are required to have a High School Diploma or GED.
-All entrants must take and pass the Scholastic Level Exam with a minimum score of 19.
+Program Requirements: Applicants to the Ophthalmic Assistant Certificate Program are required to have a High School Diploma or GED.
+All entrants must take and pass the Scholastic Level Exam with a minimum score of 16.
 The participant should also be able to read and write English, have good coordination and be neat and professional at all times.